 Answer a few short questions on our downloadable worksheet and apply this episode to your life and your business.
 You'll remember more of what you learned and have clarity for how to put it to use right away.

-Sean Greeley: Okay, welcome to Seeker of Success podcast.
+Sean Greeley: Okay, welcome to Secrets to Success podcast.
 Excited to be here today with Krista Scott Dixon.
 Krista is… she’s called the intellectual power house.
 I think that’s a very well deserved title.
 She’s a PhD from Toronto.
 She’s got over 20 years experience in education, program design, curriculum, course work, coaching, counseling and really, she’s the one of the head architects behind PN’s level one, level two certification for the past 10 plus years.
 She has directly through her work transformed, not only thousands and thousands of coaches, but millions of people’s lives through the work she’s done in creating processes and structure that lead change.
 So, I’m super excited to have Krista here today.
 She’s a wealth of knowledge around coaching and around leading transformational change and Krista, thank you for being here today.

 Krista Scott-Dixon: Oh, my pleasure.
 Thanks for having me.